Contrast-Security-OSS/docs/content/admin/teamserver/config/settings/ssl/Toolbox.md

 contrast.jks
 ```

-## Create a CSR for existing Keystore
+### Create A CSR For Existing Keystore

-A certificate signing request (CSR) is what your Certificate Authority needs from you to create a SSL Certificate.
+A certificate signing request (CSR) is what your Certificate Authority needs from you in order to create a SSL Certificate.

 ```
 keytool -certreq \
         -alias teamserver \
         -file teamserver.csr \
         -keystore contrast.jks
 ```

 Taking a look at the directory after this command would show:

 ```
 $ ls
 contrast.jks	teamserver.csr
 ```

-The teamserver.csr can now be shared with your Certificate Authority and in response they should send you a signed SSL certificate for use in your environment.
+The *teamserver.csr* can now be shared with your Certificate Authority.
+In response, they should send you a signed SSL certificate for use in your environment.

-##  Import a Signed, Root, or Intermediate CA Certificate into existing keystore
+##  Import A Signed, Root, Or Intermediate CA Certificate Into Existing Keystore

 When importing root and intermediate certificates, you will need to be aware of a small change to the `-alias` and `-file` options.